chrisgleissner/loom-webflux-benchmarks/README.md

 on Tomcat (22%)**, **WebFlux on Netty (17%)**, with the remaining 22% undecided.
-Virtual Threads on Tomcat edges out WebFlux on Netty here on win count despite its catastrophic failure in [10k-vus-and-rps-get-movies-call-depth-1](#10k-vus-and-rps-get-movies-call-depth-1) (where the error-derank rule costs it every metric), largely because it records the lowest GC counts of the three and fewer platform threads than WebFlux on Netty across the lighter scenarios.
+Virtual Threads on Tomcat edges out WebFlux on Netty here on win count despite its catastrophic failure in [10k-vus-and-rps-get-movies-call-depth-1](#10k-vus-and-rps-get-movies-call-depth-1) (where the error-derank rule costs it every metric), largely because it records the lowest GC counts of the three - winning both GC columns (count and time) in 8 of the 11 scenarios - and the lowest P99 latency in all five 20k spike scenarios.
 Note that this win-count ranking weights all 26 metrics equally; on the latency/throughput metrics that matter most for a service, the two Netty approaches lead.

 ![All Results](results/scenarios-default/results.png)